 - Washington, D.C.
 Internship Program

 Università Commerciale Luigi Bocconi; Milan, Italy, Fall 2010

 - American Antitrust Institute 2016 Outstanding Antitrust Litigation Achievement by a Young Lawyer Award

 - Super Lawyers 2016 Northern California Rising Stars List

 - Super Lawyers 2015 Northern California Rising Stars List

-Elizabeth Tran is a Principal at Cotchett, Pitre & McCarthy, LLP.
+Elizabeth Tran is a Senior Associate at Cotchett, Pitre & McCarthy, LLP.
 She focuses her practice on antitrust class actions and complex litigation.

 Ms. Tran received her J.D. from the University of California, Hastings College of the Law.
 At UC Hastings, she was a Super Regional Semifinalist in the Jessup International Law Moot Court Competition.
 She also received Honorable Mentions for both Best Brief and Best Oral Argument in Moot Court.
 Ms. Tran served as a Judicial Extern to the Honorable A. James Robertson II in the Superior County of California, County of San Francisco, and as a Teaching Assistant for both Legal Writing & Research and Moot Court.
 She studied international business law at Università Commerciale Luigi Bocconi in Milan for a semester.